nuxlar/UmbralMithrix/README.md

 - **DELETE YOUR UMBRALMITHRIX CONFIG**
 - Fixes README
 - Adds Mountain Shrine on the moon to activate Umbral Mithrix (Cheers to Race and Cap)
-- Replaces Mithrix's dash with an imp dash (can also dash in mid air now)
+- Replaces Mithrix's dash with an extended imp dash (can also dash in mid air now)
 - Removes Projectiles from Bash, Slam (Keeps orbs), Dash
 - Adds deteriorating glass clone to attacks, Slam and Bash (last 4 seconds)
 - Glass Clones release a super shard when they Bash
 - Fixes Phase 2 HP being too low
-- Changes Phase 4 Umbra blacklist to monster blacklist
+- Adds 2 glass clones on Phase 2 skyleap
+- Blacklists some items from Phase 4 doppels (Spare Drone Parts, Empathy Cores, N'kuhana's Opinion, Razorwire, Tesla Coil)

 **1.0.1**